longineers/DinoGuessr/README.md

 ## Architecture

-The application is structured into several components:
+The application's source code is located in the `src/` directory and is structured into several components:

--   `App.tsx`: The main component that manages the game state (start, loading, playing, finished), score, and rounds.
+-   `src/App.tsx`: The main component that manages the game state (start, loading, playing, finished), score, and rounds.
--   `components/`: This directory contains the individual React components for different parts of the game, such as the start screen, game screen, and end screen.
+-   `src/components/`: This directory contains the individual React components for different parts of the game.
+    -   `src/components/screens/`: Contains top-level screen components like `StartScreen`, `GameScreen`, and `EndScreen`.
+    -   `src/components/common/`: Contains reusable, generic UI components like `LoadingSpinner` and `VolumeControl`.
--   `services/dataService.ts`: This service is responsible for generating the quiz data locally.
+-   `src/services/dataService.ts`: This service is responsible for generating the quiz data locally.
--   `types.ts`: This file defines the TypeScript types used throughout the application.
+-   `src/types.ts`: This file defines the TypeScript types used throughout the application.
--   `assets/dinosaurs.json`: A centralized JSON file that contains the list of dinosaurs, making it easy to add new dinosaurs to the game.
+-   `src/assets/dinosaurs.json`: A centralized JSON file that contains the list of dinosaurs, making it easy to add new dinosaurs to the game.
+-   `public/`: This directory contains static assets that are served directly to the browser, such as `manifest.json`, `service-worker.js`, and the dinosaur images in `public/assets`.

 ## Building and Running